 - What goes into numerical ocean models, including model physics, coordinate systems, parameterization, initialization, and boundary conditions

-This course consists of three modules in their suggested order of completion.
+This course consists of six modules in their suggested order of completion.

 - Introduction to Ocean Tides provides an introduction to the origin, characteristics, and prediction of tides.